Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Methodology

-We apply grounded-theory based Qualitative Meta-Analysis (QMA) on the results of these three studies, in order to synthesize a summary, and to examine themes in common, as well as themes that differ and why these differences may arise \cite{timulak2014qualitative}.
-To conduct the QMA, we examined the results of the TA conducted on all three studies, how themes were repeated through each study (congruence), and how the results of the studies differed from each other (divergence).
+We apply a grounded-theory qualitative analysis inspired by Qualitative Meta-Analysis on the results of these three studies, in order to synthesize a summary, and to examine themes in common, as well as themes that differ and why these differences may arise \cite{timulak2009meta, timulak2014qualitative}.
+We conduct this multi-study analysis to provide a ``more comprehensive description'' \cite{timulak2009meta} of how robotic well-being coaches should be designed taking into account users' and professional coaches' perspectives.
+In our analysis, we take into account the different context of each study, i.e., they were conducted at different phases of the iterative design process.
+This focus on the analysis of consecutive and iterative design phases makes it distinct from traditional Qualitative Meta-Analysis.
+To conduct this qualitative analysis, we examined the results of the TA conducted on all three studies, how themes were repeated through each study (congruence), and how the results of the studies differed from each other (divergence).
 We analyze how these convergences and divergences may have resulted due to either differences in opinion, or differences in the study structures.
-Based on this QMA, we propose design guidelines for future robotic well-being coaches.
-We argue that our three studies and the resulting QMA are sufficient to propose such guidelines, as we observe \emph{data saturation}, i.e. the point where no new information are observed within the data \cite{guest2006many}.
+We do this in order to both highlight the findings of the different studies, as well as how these findings were influenced by the different context in different phases of the iterative design process.
+Based on this qualitative analysis, we propose design guidelines for the creation of future robotic well-being coaches.
+We argue that our three studies and the resulting qualitative analysis are sufficient to propose such guidelines, as we observe \emph{data saturation}, i.e. the point where no new information are observed within the data \cite{guest2006many}.
 Our original three studies address the design problem of robotic mental well-being coaches from different perspectives and with different participants, and we see similar themes repeated throughout all studies.
 Additionally, we pay attention to the differences in these studies, as these can present important contextual differences in specific mental well-being applications or participant populations.